January 2020 – Vocational Subjects

 Summer exam Post Results services closes on 20 September – all forms must be with the Exams Office by 19 September.
 For November and January deadlines please contact the Exams office.

-Certificates from the Summer 2018 examinations have arrived in school and are available for collection from the main school office between 10am and 12pm.
+Certificates from the Summer 2019 examinations will be available for collection from the main school office from December 2019.

 If you are unable to collect these in person, you can authorise a 3rd party to collect them on your behalf.
 Please complete a 3rd party collection form using the link below.

-Please note we are only required to retain certificates for 12 months after which time they are destroyed to comply with JCQ regulations.
+Please note we are only required to retain certificates for 12 months after which time they may be destroyed to comply with JCQ regulations.
 Once collected you should keep your certificates safe as you are likely to need them to prove your qualifications for further education or employment.
-The Examination Boards will charge a significant fee should you need a replacement certificate.
+The Examination Boards will charge a significant fee of approximately £45 each should you need a replacement certificate.

 3rd party certificates collection form PCHS Exam Certificate Collection Card